-The KSZ8081RNA/RND supports only two unique PHY addresses.
-The PHYAD[1:0] strapping pin is used to select either 0h or 3h as the unique PHY address for the KSZ8081RNA/RND device.
+The KSZ8081RNA/RND supports only four unique PHY addresses.
+The PHYAD[2:0] strapping pins are used to select either 0h, 3h, 4h or 7h as the PHY address for the KSZ8081RNA/RND device.

 PHY address 0h is defined as the broadcast PHY address according to the IEEE 802.3 Specification, and can be used to read/write to a single PHY device, or write to multiple PHY devices simultaneously.
 For the KSZ8081RNA/RND, PHY address 0h defaults to the broadcast PHY address after power-up, but PHY address 0h can be disabled as the broadcast PHY address using software to assign it as a unique PHY address.